Tanja-Franke/church-website/README.md

 1. **Log in to Git Hub:** Navigate to the [Github website](https://github.com/) and log in to your account.

-2. **Go to your repository:** Once logged in, the dashboard will appear and on the lefthand side there are your top repository.
+2. **Go to your repository:** Once logged in, the dashboard will appear and on the left-hand side there are your top repository.
 3. **Select Repository:** Select the repository for website to be deployed, in this case, "twtttl-church"
 4. **Go to the Settings tab:** Click on the setting tab and a new interface will open
-5. **Select Pages:** On the left-hand side you will find Pages nested in the Code and automation section,
+5. **Select Pages:** On the left-hand side you will find 'Pages' nested in the Code and automation section,
-6. **Configure Settings:** Source needs to be set to `Deploy from Branch’ the Main branch should be selected and the folder needs to be set to /root
+6. **Configure Settings:** 'Source' needs to be set to `Deploy from Branch’ the 'Main branch' should be selected and the folder needs to be set to '/root'
-7. **Deploy website:** By clicking Save under the branch, your website will be deployed.
+7. **Deploy website:** By clicking 'Save' under the branch, your website will be deployed.
 8. **Refresh Repository:** Return to the Code tab.
 After a few minutes you can refresh your repository.
 9. **View the deployment:** Go to ´github-pages’ on the right-hand side and see your deployment.
 10.**Live Site:** After the deployment process is complete, GitHub will provide you with a unique URL consisting of your username and the name of your project for your live site.